 Gardinier said his team is now focused on the city implementing policies with an “equity lens,” to make up for the disparities that were institutionalized for decades.
 “After hundreds of years of racial disparities, undoing them is going to take time, and involve a lot of complicated emotions in the process,” said Gardinier.

-His colleague Delana Gbenekama took over from there, saying the DEI work that the city has been undertaking began in earnest in 2017.
-Employees in multiple departments received training through The Government Alliance on Race and Equity (GARE) which spanned an entire year.
+His colleague Delana Gbenekama said the DEI work the city has been undertaking began in earnest in 2017.
+Employees in multiple departments received training through the Government Alliance on Race and Equity (GARE) for an entire year.
 The city then put in more funding to advance this work, including dedicating two full-time positions at the city level, hers and that of Lisa Parson, the team’s Equity and Inclusion Manager.
 The Public Safety Reform and Oversight Commission was also an important part of the city’s equity work, as was the formation of affinity groups for persons of different identities here in town.
-In addition, Black Agenda was created and led to the formation of the Santa Monica Black Lives Association (SMBLA).
+In addition, Santa Monica Black Agenda was created and led to the formation of the Santa Monica Black Lives Association (SMBLA).

 Additional work the DEI team has involved itself in includes inviting the public to participate in Bystander Intervention Training, racial equity training for city leaders, expanding cultural celebrations and observances, and the Reframe Initiative, which “produces public art and civic memory projects that center community voices with the aim of creating a more just and equitable Santa Monica.”

-Parsons took over from there to discuss what the team has learned, which includes the fact that there are persistent equity gaps by race, gender, and identity.
-Parson’s said that includes things like home ownership, education, and income level.
+Parson took over from there to discuss what the team has learned, which includes the fact that there are persistent equity gaps by race, gender, and identity.
+Parson said that includes home ownership, education, and income level.
 “Every single measure we looked, we saw the same gaps,” she said, adding, “People are not experiencing Santa Monica in the same way.”

-She also said there was also organizational commitment to the equity work, but no discernable citywide plan.
+She also said there is an organizational commitment to the equity work, but no discernable citywide plan.
 “We’re not working in concert; we’re not amplifying our efforts.
 It’s a lot of people trying to do what they can.”
-Parsons says it’s time to learn from other municipalities to find out what is possible and to bring the community together to establish priorities for large-scale change.
+Parson says it’s time to learn from other municipalities to find out what is possible and to bring the community together to establish priorities for large-scale change.

 What’s Next?
 Parson says they want to invest in even deeper equity and evaluation training for staff, better assess the impact of their programs, and create a program of micro (~$500) and macro (~$5,000) grants to assist community members.
 But, she warns, “Equity touches everything we do, but ‘do everything’ is not a very feasible plan.”
 Therefore, the team will focus on three areas: